WHAT DOES THE ONA EXAM ENTAIL?

 Paying for the exam

-If your portfolio has been approved, you will receive an e-mail from DUO stating that you can register for the final interview.
-This interview takes place at one of the five testing locations of DUO.
+If you have followed or will follow at least a 64-hour ONA course, you only need to send in your portfolio to take ONA exams.
+Have you not done a course?
+Then you must do a final interview with DUO.
 During this interview, two people from DUO ask you about the results cards you have filled in.
 You cannot study for this interview, but you can prepare yourself by carefully reading your results cards and evidence documents before going to the interview.
 Then you can better explain why you made certain choices.